ibm-cloud-docs/watsonxdata/known_issues.md

 **Workaround:** To ingest data into an empty table, please use the Ingest data button available on the main Data manager home page.

-## Parquet file preview during ingestion from S3 buckets
-{: #known_issue44839}

-When ingesting Parquet files from a remote AWS S3 bucket, you may experience the limitation of data preview and editing capabilities within {{site.data.keyword.lakehouse_short}}.

-**Workaround:** To preview Parquet data from a remote S3 bucket during ingestion, select individual Parquet files rather than choosing the entire directory or table.
-This will allow the preview functionality to work as intended.

 ## Virtual private network configuration limitation
 {: #issue24487}